johnstaveley/SecurityEssentials/Developer README.md

 	+ Secure DevOps Kit (AzSK) CICD Extensions for Azure tasks which have to be added to Azure Devops from the marketplace
 	+ Microsoft Security Code Analysis.
 If you purchase this extension it is shared with you, add from shared from the marketplace.
 If you do not purchase this then remove any tasks marked MSCA from azure-pipelines.yml
 	+ SonarCloud.
 If your project is public you can use the free version otherwise you have to use the paid version
-* Set up account in sonarcloud.io and generate a token in Account -> Security
 * Set up service connection in Azure Devops -> Project Settings -> Service Connections ->
     + Add new Azure Resource Manager service connection.
 This is to allow control of the Resource Group in Azure by Azure Devops
-	+ Add new SonarCloud connection called 'SonarCloud.io' using token created above.
+	+ Add new SonarCloud connection with the same name as set in variable SonarCloudConnectionName above and created using token from setup sonarcloud step
 * In Azure
 	+ Manage Service Principal -> View API Permissions -> Add Permission -> Azure Key Vault.
 Grant Admin Consent for Default Directory
 * Run the deployment once, this will fail but create the key vault.